Faculty & Staff

 Mrs. Aileen Warren

 Mrs. Warren is a Florida native.
-She holds a B.A. in Cultural Anthropology from Duke University, and a J.D. from the Catholic University of America, Columbus School of Law.
+She holds a B.A. in Cultural Anthropology with minors in Biological Anthropology and Religion from Duke University, and a J.D. from the Catholic University of America, Columbus School of Law.
 She worked in several legal roles in the U.S. and abroad before settling down in Alexandria and becoming a stay at home mom.
-Mrs. Warren speaks Spanish fluently and enjoys traveling, cooking, and gardening in her free time.
-She looks forward to this new adventure and hopes she can instill a love of learning in her students.
+Mrs. Warren speaks Spanish fluently and enjoys traveling and playing tennis in her free time.
+She has loved this transition into education at Saint Rita and hopes to instill a love of learning in her students.
+She has loved the classical approach to teaching that Saint Rita offers, allowing students to logically derive solutions in math class as well as develop reasoning skills as they discuss literary texts.

 Mrs. Kaitlin Coleman